dummy-ie/BALD-GATOR-4-RISE-OF-KINGDOMS-EDITION/README.md

 ## Overview

 This project is a simplified mobile RPG game developed in Unity, inspired by the mechanics of Baldur's Gate 3.
-It features dice-based stat checks, turn-based grid combat, stat-driven dialogue outcomes, and branching quest progression — all adapted for mobile gameplay with sensor integration.
+It features dice-based stat checks, turn-based grid combat, stat-driven dialogue outcomes, and branching quest progression created for mobile gameplay with device sensor integration.

 ## Key Features